vdjserver/vdjserver-repository/readme.md

 docker-compose -f docker-compose.yml -f docker-compose.prod-override.yml up
 ```

+**Running the test suites (staging, production)**

+The test suites for each component can be run as during development, just change the
+URL host to the appropriate server.

 Accessing the Repository
 -----------

 For general users, the API is likely accessed with a GUI that hides
-the technical details of communicating with the REST API.
+the technical details of communicating with the web API.
 However, it
 is useful to contact manually the API using the `curl` command to
 verify that the service is operational.